-Searching for a trap on an object or area takes 1d10 rounds.
+Searching for a trap on an object or area takes 1d10 rounds; alternatively, a thief can check their immediate surroundings for traps while on the move if they move at half-speed.
 The DM rolls the check so that the player is not aware of whether or not they passed or failed.
 Magical or invisible traps are checked at 1/2 the chance.
 Removing a trap requires another roll and another 1d10 rounds.
-If failed, the thief may not attempt to disarm that trap (successfully) until they attain another level.
+If failed it is usually obvious that the trap is not disarmed, and the thief may not attempt another F/RT check against it until they attain another level.
 A roll of a 95-00 when removing a trap indicates that the trap was accidentally activated.

 Move silently allows a thief to move with complete silence regardless of their gear, so long as they are wearing no armour, leather, or studded leather armour (or a variant thereof).
 Move silently is not required to move silently through the bushes in a combat, or to simply move around in a stealthy manner.
 Sneaking directly behind someone to backstab them or sneaking right past a guard, however, requires a move silently check.
 When moving silently, the thief moves at 1/3rd of their normal movement.
 Moving silently in plain sight is pointless; there is no thief skill associated with not being seen (hide in shadows is not used for this purpose - see below); whether you are in the line of sight of a creature determines whether you can remain undetected with move silently, and usually trying to sneak within someone's line of sight is completely futile.
 For uncertain situations, it is up to the DM to decide whether you can sneak past someone.
 For example, if there is not much distance to cover, the DM may allow a thief to move silently past a guard whose attention is temporarily distracted.